Use shortcodes in your layouts

 [fl_year]shortcode that you can use to insert the current date into your Beaver Builder layouts or in text areas of the Beaver Builder Theme, such as the footer.
 For more information, see the article on the Beaver Builder Theme date shortcode.

 Here are some other examples of ways you can use shortcodes in Page Builder and how to create Page Builder shortcodes.

 Use any WordPress shortcode in your Page Builder layout

-You can embed shortcodes from any other plugin in your Page Builder layouts.
-For an introduction to WordPress shortcode, see https://codex.wordpress.org/Shortcode.
+You can embed WordPress or plugin shortcodes in your Page Builder layouts.

 Generally, shortcodes can be used in any field that accepts text.
 Here are some examples of text fields in Page Builder modules where you can use shortcodes: